harshit-bisht13/expense-tracker-api/README.md

 # Expense Tracker API

-A RESTful Expense Tracker backend built using Spring Boot, Spring Data JPA, and MySQL.
+A backend REST API for managing personal expenses, built using Spring Boot, Spring Data JPA, and MySQL.

-This project is being developed from scratch to practice building a real-world Spring Boot REST API without following a step-by-step tutorial.
+This project is being developed independently to strengthen my understanding of Spring Boot, REST APIs, JPA/Hibernate, validation, exception handling, DTOs, and backend architecture.

+---

-## 🚀 Features
+## 🚀 Technologies Used

-- Create an expense
-- Get all expenses
-- Get an expense by ID
-- Update an expense
-- Delete an expense
-- Request validation
-- Custom exception handling
-- Global exception handling
-- MySQL database integration
-- JPA/Hibernate ORM
-- Layered architecture

-## 🛠️ Tech Stack

 - Java
 - Spring Boot